silverbulletmd/silverbullet/docs/View.md

 In a tree that supports it: drag a row onto a folder to move it (renaming through SilverBullet’s own machinery, so backlinks follow).

-# Custom navigators
+# Custom views
-You can define custom navigators with [[Space Lua]].
-Example, adding a task navigator modal:
+Register a view with `view.define` to give it a name, a command, and a dock.
+This example adds a task-list modal:
 ```lua
 view.define {
   name = "tasks",